pingcap/community/rfc/2019-12-11-Talent-Plan-Courses.md

 - Programming Language

   To contribute to the code base of an open-source project, knowing the programming language is a basic requirement.
-We provide the related programming language courses to help participant learns quickly:
+We provide the related programming language courses to help participants learn quickly:

   - Golang